markchitty/umunandi.org/readme.md

     └ wp
 ```

 * Create the environment specific .env file.
 In _config/environments_ copy _.env.dev_ to _.env_ and then edit the new _.env_ file, setting the appropriate DB connection details, etc.

+* Add a new _.htaccess_ file to _~/umunandi.org/staging/web/_.
+The contents of this are file very environment specific so it's not included in the git repo.
+Maybe it should be...?
+Perhaps put a copy in _/config/environments/_?

 ### Deployment steps